BrunoBoehm/code-notes/ObjectOrientedRuby.md

 If you type `gem env` you see your gems and INSTALLATION DIRECTORY tells you where they are located.
 They are managed by rvm and are shared resources between the projects of your machine.

 Let's take the first part of the versioning `'~> 2.6'`.
-A major version change is reflected by the first number (reading from left to right).
+A **major version** change is reflected by the first number (reading from left to right).
 Major version changes don't have to be backwards compatible.
 This means that if your app is built using version 1, and the gem updates to version 2, the new version can potentially break your app.
-A minor version change is reflected by the number after the first decimal point.
+A **minor version** change is reflected by the number after the first decimal point.
 All minor version changes have to be backwards compatible.
-The number after the second decimal point reflects a patch, which is a change to a gem to fix a bug but not introduce new functionality.
+The number after the second decimal point reflects a **patch**, which is a change to a gem to fix a bug but not introduce new functionality.

-`1.2.3` means major version 1, minor version 2, and a patch version 3.
+> `1.2.3` means major version 1, minor version 2, and a patch version 3.

 The `~>` means any minor version change above the one listed. `'~> 2.6'` means any minor version above 2.6.
 2.7, 2.8, and 2.9 would work (including patches); but version 3.0 wouldn't work because it indicates a new major version.